HbA1c Test Chart (Hemoglobin A1c): Check HbA1c Normal Range, Levels, Meaning & Full Form

 How Often is Sugar Test HbA1c Required?

-when hba1c test is required As per the ADA, diabetes screening is recommended in people older than 45 years (every 3 years).
-Also, it is fine to perform screening at any age in case a person has risk factors like Being obese or physically inactive Having close relative suffering from diabetes Had diabetes during pregnancy (referred to as gestational diabetes) Having symptoms of insulin resistance or conditions related to insulin resistance like hypertension, low good cholesterol, high triglycerides, as well as polycystic ovary syndrome Patients having diabetes with stable blood sugar levels must go for a sugar test hba1c roughly twice a year.
+As per the ADA guidelines, diabetes screening is recommended in people older than 45 years (every 3 years).
+Also, it is fine to perform screening at any age in case a person has any of the following risk factors.
+Factors like being obese or physically inactive, having close relative suffering from diabetes, having diabetes during pregnancy (referred to as gestational diabetes), having symptoms of insulin resistance or conditions related to insulin resistance like hypertension, low good cholesterol, high triglycerides, as well as polycystic ovary syndrome Patients having diabetes with stable blood sugar levels must go for a sugar test hba1c roughly twice a year.
 Your doctor might recommend quarterly monitoring (every 3 months) in case of:

 • A recent diagnosis of diabetes